 The ZQuick 2.0 can be used on many types of terrain, including dirt, grass, or some trail

 , though they will definitely excel on road and concrete type terrains.
 Some users that noted that in wet conditions, the shoes felt a bit slippery, so caution should definitely be exercised on wet surfaces.
 The ZQuick 2.0 also should not be used on more extreme terrains, like technical trails, mountains or ice.

 Price is definitely an interesting spot for the ZQuick 2.0.
 Currently, some sizes can be found for fairly cheap, which would make the ZQuick a pretty good value buy for what it offers overall.
-If not on sale however, the ZQuick is pretty average priced, and even arguable a bit on the higher end.
+If not on sale, however, the ZQuick is pretty average priced and even arguably a bit on the higher end.
 Basically, depending on the deal you get, this shoe can either be a very good value, or a fairly average one.